alexsharoff/pcsx2-online/README.md

-PCSX2-online
+PCSX2 Online
 ============

-PCSX2-online is a fork of open-source PlayStation 2 emulator PCSX2 with netplay.
+PCSX2 Online is a fork of open-source PlayStation 2 emulator PCSX2 with netplay.
 Now you can play PS2 games with your friends on the internet!

 How to start netplay
 --------------------